 - Zomato: Zomato charges anywhere between 10%-15%* depending on the service provided and the area.
 For instance, if a restaurant lists exclusively on Zomato for online ordering, they pay 7%-8%, while if they choose to work with others as well, the commission goes up to 12%.
 And if Zomato also provides its delivery fleet to deliver the orders, the commission can reach up to 18%.

 - Swiggy: Meanwhile, Swiggy usually charges in the range 15%- 25%* in mature markets like Bengaluru, it can charge up to 16% in places like Delhi if the restaurant is new to the ecosystem.
-Meanwhile, the fee can drop to even 4%-7% on Swiggy if it wants to bring a certain restaurant onboard such as local specialties.
+Meanwhile, the fee can drop to even 4%-7% on Swiggy if it wants to bring a specific restaurant onboard such as local specialties.
 For example, Meghna Foods in Bengaluru for their Biryani.

 With both Ola and Uber entering the segment, the competition is going to intensify further.
-Although the food tech has seen tremendous growth over the last few years, with the volume of daily orders increasing from 200,000 in 2016 to 450,000 in 2017.
+Although the food tech has seen tremendous growth over the last few years, the volume of daily orders increasing from 200,000 in 2016 to 450,000 in 2017.

 While having a presence on such online food ordering platforms is a must as it helps you increase your reach, it is also a good idea to have your website or a mobile app that will let your customers order food online.

 Find out how to have your own online food ordering system here.